-If you prefer to build a gaming PC by assembling used parts, buying the parts from trusted vendors is best.
+Buying the parts from trusted vendors is best if you prefer to build a gaming PC by assembling used parts.
 Or consider buying new parts if you doubt the quality of used parts.

 Tips for buying used PC parts

 Buying used PC parts is risky and rewarding at the same time.
-While you can end up with a well-functioning used part, you might also purchase a faulty part.
-Below are essential tips to follow when buying used PC parts.
+While you can end up with a well-functioning part, you might also purchase a faulty part.

 - Buy from trusted sellers.
 As a good rule of thumb, always buy from a trusted seller.
-If you’re buying online, check for reviews and customer ratings to determine the seller’s legitimacy.
+Check for reviews and customer ratings to determine the seller’s legitimacy if you buy online.

 - Always examine the products.
 Ensure that you take your time to check its physical appearance before buying a second-hand product.
 Some products like casings and keyboards are easy to examine based on their physical appearance.

 - Test the parts.
 Buying a used PC part without proper testing isn’t the smartest idea.
 Not only does it increase the chances of disappointment, but it also means you can incur losses should the seller have a no-return policy.

 You can buy PC parts used, including CPUs, RAM, cases, coolers, disc readers, mice, and keyboards.